 1. Levi (Lapland), Finland

 Lapland is one of the best places on earth to view the Northern Lights.
 The spectacular Aurora Borealis are visible approximately 200 nights a year in Finnish Lapland.
-The best chance to see the lights are going out of the town on a snowshoeing tour, cross-country skiing, snowmobiling or dog-sledding in order to view the darkest sky.
+The best chance to see the lights are going out of the town on a snowshoeing tour, cross-country skiing, snowmobiling or dog-sledging in order to view the darkest sky.
 Our 3 main ski resorts in Lapland are Levi, Ylläs and Saariselka.
 The possibilities on a Lapland ski holiday are endless.
 The 3 featured resorts have a wide selection of activities and excursions to experience during your holiday.
 Discover more about unique overnight stays and viewing the Northern Lights on a ski holiday here.

 View ski deals to Levi